esadiku23/SE_Project_Phase1_Group3/README.md

 Application Description:

-ALBus is an application built with Java and JavaFX, backed by a MySQL database.
+ALBus is an application built with Java, backed by a MySQL database.
 It serves three types of users:

 •	Operators manage their terminal's routes, trips, drivers, and bookings.
 They can send and receive inter-terminal route requests and set daily capacity limits.